 This is a dream job, my favorite type of job: to work in a difficult and at first sight completely unphotogenic location.
 The client’s expectations and wishes were to show a high-quality, professional modern production and [to capture] the products, precious metals like germanium and gallium.

 This was not an easy feat.
-Shooting in the August heat, with interior temperatures soaring over 40° C (104° F) and with sweat pouring over the small buttons and dials on the cameras, Schroll was able to capture images of hot metal pouring over melting containers and the cooling process of moisture glistening on newly cooled germanium.
+Shooting in the August heat, with interior temperatures soaring over 40° C (104° F) and with sweat pouring over the small buttons and dials on the cameras, Wolfram was able to capture images of hot metal pouring over melting containers and the cooling process of moisture glistening on newly cooled germanium.

 It’s hot and noisy, and you have to know what you’re doing … You can’t see much through such a mask and can’t see the viewfinder [well].
-With the old masks you often had breathing problems.
+With the old masks, you often had breathing problems.
 It doesn’t matter to me though, and I don’t think it disturbs the creative process.
 It simply belongs to industrial photography, just like a helmet and ear protection belong.

 Clearly, being close to the action is what thrills Wolfram.
 During a previous assignment, he attempted to shoot a large oven using an older camera.
-The camera began smoking afterwards, resulting in cracks in the frame.
+The camera began smoking afterward, resulting in cracks in the frame.
 Wolfram’s response: “Do not imitate.”

 It’s often hard work they do, and mostly, I think, it is not appreciated enough—their work.
-For me, they are the secret heroes in industry.
+For me, they are the secret heroes in the industry.
 I am often only working with a company for a short time.
 I always try to be very polite, explain everything and when I photograph them, I want to see them portrayed with pride and dignity.

 The end results are fascinating images of factory workers, chemical processes, and searing hot metals — the metal has tested the mettle and perseverance of the photographer.